Water bottle

 Fact

 Discarded cigarette butts are actually the world’s leading form of litter, followed by food containers and wrappers.
 Plastic bottles—all different types—are third.
 These, as well as aluminum cans and glass bottles, are just a few of the many forms of litter for which we all must take greater responsibility.
-But if more people were aware of PET’s 100% recyclability, they’d be less inclined to throw PET bottles away.
+If more people were aware of PET’s endless recyclability, they’d be less inclined to throw PET bottles away.
+Remember, always recycle the 1!

 Myth